Friday, May 16, 2014, 8-11 p.m.

 is the owner/chief designer for Needle & Black (formerly Red Shoe Clothing Co.).
 The label creates classic, professionally constructed clothing and leather accessories for men and women.
 Needle & Black designs have been featured at such events as Diva MN and Voltage: Fashion Amplified.

-Support for this program has been provided by the Marney and Conley Brooks Fund.
+Support for this program has been provided by the Marney and Conley Brooks Fund and the Charles A. Lindbergh Fund.

 See photos from last year's event here!